 Perhaps the only people the Dordogne wouldn’t be suitable for are those wanting an urban lifestyle.
 The largest city in the region is Perigueux, which has around 40,000 residents.
 This pales in comparison to cities elsewhere in France, such as Nice or Marseille, which have over 1 million residents.

 As mentioned, the Dordogne enjoys a fantastic climate.
-Rainfall is higher than other areas in France but low enough for you to enjoy the sun.
+Rainfall is higher than in other areas in France but low enough for you to enjoy the sun.
 The result is an abundance of lush greenery and some excellent local produce.

 The food and wine